adamkiss/PageRenderCache/README.md

   $items = $page->children;
   foreach($items as $item){
     $item->render('item.in-listing', null, [

-      // useful for conditional class which can change over time 'additionalClass' => 'is-even-'.($items->getItemKey($item)%2),
+      // useful for conditional classes, which can change over time 'additionalClass' => 'is-even-'.($items->getItemKey($item)%2),

-      // or putting other data (such as $post or $session) to use 'count' => $someOtherData->count($item->id)
+      // put other data (such as $post or $session) to use 'count' => $someOtherData->count($item->id)
     ]);
   }
 ?></div>
 ```

 And you're done.
-Now you can render pages with simple replacement for a cost of single `str_replace`, instead of a complete rebuild.
+Now you can render pages with simple replacement for a cost of single `str_replace()`, instead of a complete regeneration with all the DB calls and PHP logic.

 ## Future plans